 Pelargonium radens H.E.Moore is the correct and accepted name for this species of pelargonium.
 It was named and described by Harold Emery Moore in Baileya in 1955.

 The genus, Pelargonium L’Hér. ex Aiton, was described as such by William Aiton in Hortus Kewensis in 1789.
 The genus was first named and described as such by Charles Louis L’Héritier de Brutelle.
 Mr. Aiton gave credit to him for naming the genus and possibly used his description.

-Plants of the World Online lists 283 species in the Pelargonium. genus (as of 2-10-21 when I last updated this page.
-Up from 251 on the last update.
+As of 12-26-22 when this page was last updated, Plants of the World Online lists 233 species in the Pelargonium genus.
 It is a member of the plant family Geraniaceae with 8 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 I brought this Pelargonium ‘Candy Dancer’ home from Wagler’s Greenhouse in 2014.
 I really like growing scented Pelargoniums.
 Many of them freely flower all summer long.
 This one’s flowers are pink with darker maroon markings.
 Its leaves seemed lemon-scented to me, but information online says they are rose-scented.

 Origin: Hybrid, species native to South Africa.

 Zones: USDA Zones 10a-11 (30 to 40° F).